rlipscombe/advent-2022/README.md

 # Advent of Code, 2022

-This year, I originally planned to do the challenges in [Gleam](https://gleam.run), but I seem to be back on my "at least one different language every day" thing.
+This year, I originally planned to do the [Advent of Code](https://adventofcode.com/2022) challenges in [Gleam](https://gleam.run), but I seem to be back on my "at least one different language every day" thing.

 On average, anyway.

 I usually start with [Elixir Livebook](https://livebook.dev) because it's a good way to explore the problem.